queryluke/masseffect-5e/static/data/rules/10-05-spell-slots.md

 When a character casts a spell, he or she expends a slot of that spell's level or higher, effectively "filling" a slot with the spell.
 You can think of a spell slot as a groove of a certain size - small for a 1st-level slot, larger for a spell of higher level.
 A 1st-level spell fits into a slot of any size, but a 4th-level spell fits only in a 4th-level slot.
-So when an adept casts lance, a 1st-level spell, he or she spends one 1st-level slots.
+So when an adept casts lance, a 1st-level spell, he or she spends one 1st-level slot.

 Finishing a long rest restores any expended spell slots.